snikket-im/snikket-android/README.md

 details and hit the settings button (the one with the gears) and select both *private* and *members only*.

+If OMEMO is grayed out long pressing the lock icon will reveal some quick hints on why OMEMO is disabled.

 ##### OpenPGP

 Every participant has to announce their OpenPGP key (see answer above).